kora-projects/kora-docs/mkdocs/blog/en/virtual-thread-vs-reactive.md

 ---

-## Backpressure: where reactive still has a real structural advantage
+## Backpressure: where reactive still has a real structural advantage { #backpressure }

 Backpressure is the strongest area where reactive programming remains conceptually different rather than merely more complicated.